 Using a USB Mixer & Microphone System

-I ummed and aahhed about getting a mixer for months then decided that music was a real game-changer for me.
-Playing music through a speaker worked for a time, but I wanted to improve my offering as best I could.
+I ‘ummed’ and ‘aahhed’ about getting a mixer for months then decided that music was a real game-changer for me.
+Playing music through a speaker worked for a time, but I wanted to improve my offering as best I could and have better sound quality for recordings.

 Zoom H1n/UK Handy Recorder

-The recorder that I use as a microphone I actually purchased in 2019 to conduct interviews for my dissertation.
+The recorder that I initially used as a microphone was actually purchased in 2019 to conduct interviews for my dissertation.
 I did some googling to discover it could be used as a microphone for other devices, laptops and cameras included.
 The cable that attaches it to my laptop is actually one for an old Polar device I used to own.

 How To Use Zoom H1n as a Microphone